markit100/myAssignment/README.md

 1. Branches created as complexity increased
 2. Each file is commented

-## Execution and performance

-Execeuted and tested using localhost://8000/index

 ## User Interface

 An external style sheet was used to minimally manage the UI.

 ## Complexity

-The app makes use of a combination of elements such as tabbed menu, ionic side menu, lists and cards.
+The app makes use of a combination of elements such as;

+1. controllers
+2. scope
+3. directives
+4. templates

+## Execution and performance

+Execeuted and tested using localhost://8000/index

 ## Source code